Zillowe/GCT/docs/index.md

   - **Usage Examples:**
     - `gct ai log` (Creates a changelog for unstaged changes)
     - `gct ai log --staged` (Creates a changelog for staged changes)
+    - `gct ai log <commit-hash>` (Creates a changelog for a specific commit)
+    - `gct ai log <branch-name>` (Creates a changelog for changes on a branch)
+    - `gct ai log v1.0.0 v1.1.0` (Creates a changelog for changes between two tags)
+  - **Non-Interactive Output:**
+    - For use in CI/CD pipelines or scripts, add the `-c` flag to print the raw markdown output directly to the console without the interactive viewer.
+    - `gct ai log -c v1.0.0 v1.1.0`

 - **`gct ai pr <number>`**
   - Summarizes a pull request or merge request from a supported git hosting provider (GitHub, GitLab, Forgejo).
 It provides a high-level overview of the changes, the purpose, and the solution.